fatalxiao/js-markdown/examples/assets/MarkDown.md

 If you instead wrote the list in Markdown like this:

 1. Bird
 1. McHale
 1. Parish

+here is the code:

+    1. Bird
+    1. McHale
+    1. Parish

 or even:

+3. Bird
+1. McHale
+8. Parish

+here is the code:

     3. Bird
     1. McHale